ristotoldsep/My-Tech-Stack/README.md

 ## Web/Frontend
 * HTML - Trying to use BEM architecture for naming classes etc.
-* CSS, basics of SCSS
+* CSS, trying to use SCSS where I can.
 * JavaScript/EcmaScript (vanilla) - Trying to keep up with new ES releases & write code Object Oriented.
 * Getting into Typescript etc.

 *Libraries:*